tteck/Proxmox/README.md

 GamUntu is Ubuntu 21.10, Docker, Docker Compose, ZFS Support, USB Passthrough, Webmin System Administration and Hardware Acceleration all baked in!

-To create a new Proxmox GamUntuLXC Container, run the following in the Proxmox web shell.
+To create a new Proxmox GamUntuLXC Container, run the following in the Proxmox Shell.

 ```yaml
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/tteck/Proxmox/main/ct/gamuntu_container.sh)"